tts-tcq-2025/refactor-vital-monitor-Dhruthi-Jain/README.md

 - The code here has high complexity in a single function.
 - The code is not modular
 - The tests are not complete - they do not cover all the needs of a consumer
-- extend a feature

 ## Tasks

 1. Reduce the cyclomatic complexity.
-1. Separate pure functions from I/O
+2. Separate pure functions from I/O
-1. Avoid duplication - functions that do nearly the same thing
+3. Avoid duplication - functions that do nearly the same thing
-1. Complete the tests - cover all conditions.
+4. Complete the tests - cover all conditions.
+5. Consider extending the feature to incuding early warnings

+## Extension 1
+Continuous monitoring of vitals such as temperature, pulse rate, and SpO2 is essential for early detection of conditions afftecting patientwellbeing.
+The extension defines safe ranges for each vital sign and provides warning messages when values are close to critical range

 ## Self-evaluation